 If staff identify children for whom Domestic Abuse may be a concern they should apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
 The DSL can then refer cases where relevant to Lincolnshire Customer Services.
 Where DV Notifications are received from the Multi-Agency Risk Assessment Conference (MARAC), this information will be added to a child's chronology and child protection record to ensure that appropriate support can be provided where necessary.
 A coding system will be in place.
-Domestic Abuse Resource Pack for Schools and Educational Settings in Lincolnshire 2019 Ending Domestic Abuse in Lincolnshire site; https://edanlincs.org.uk/ email: info@edanlincs.org.uk Tel: 01522 510041
+Domestic Abuse in

+Lincolnshire site; https://edanlincs.org.uk/ email: info@edanlincs.org.uk/ Tel: 01522 510041